-Last Wednesday, Oct 20 was designated by the Facebook community as a day to wear purple to support LGBT youth.
-This was part of the larger It Gets Better campaign in response to the recent rash of suicides by young men who had been bullied because of their sexual orientation.
-What’s especially sad is that these suicides were probably not all that unusual.
+Last Wednesday (Oct 20, 2010) was designated by the Facebook community as a day to wear purple to support LGBT youth.
+This was part of the larger It Gets Better campaign, created in response to the recent rash of suicides by young men who were bullied because of their sexual orientation.
+What’s especially sad is that these suicides are probably not statistically unusual.

 It’s dicey to be a religious leader and hold an opinion on a subject where people have a variety of opinions.
 However, I feel the call to be more vocal in my support of people who are LGBT.
 Whether or not I ever see this particular young man again, I hope he knows that at least one religious leader is absolutely sure that it’s okay to be gay.

 We say that God loves everybody.
+It’s true.
 Today I want to color that purple.